dulre159/algorithms_design_analysis_tim_roughgarden/README.md

 # Unofficial - Algorithms Design Analysis Tim Roughgarden

-Unofficial implementation of algorithms described in the stanford course of fundamentals of algorithm design and analysis by Tim Roughgarden.
+Unofficial implementation of algorithms described in the Stanford course on Fundamentals of Algorithm Design and Analysis by Tim Roughgarden.

 ## Usage

-To compile all the sub projects use:
+To compile all the sub-projects, use:

 ```Commands
 make all